sarantium/grid/docs/README.md

 - **Intuitive**: Cell coordinates make navigation and referencing a breeze
 - **Curated**: Modern product tools and templates selected with a bias for lean workflows
 - **Extensible**: Add, remove or modify rows, columns and cells to get the right fit
+- **Creative**: Cutting edge use of natural language processing to generate product artefacts

 ## :material-map-marker-plus-outline: Positioning